Logical replication

 max_worker_processes should include additional worker processes for the replication, at least

-You also need to check if the settings specified in the PG_HBA section on the Clusters → ADPG cluster → Services → ADPG → Primary configuration tab in ADCM UI allow the replication.
+You also need to check if the settings specified in the PG_HBA section on the Clusters → ADP cluster → Services → ADPG → Primary configuration tab in ADCM UI allow the replication.
 These settings depend on your network configuration and the user you want to utilize for the connection.

 Publication

 A publication can be defined on any physical replication primary.
 A node that contains a publication is called a publisher.
 A publication is a set of changes generated from a table or a group of tables.
-It is also can be described as a replication set.
+It can also be described as a replication set.
 Each publication exists in only one database.

-operations, similar to how triggers can fire on different event types.
+Publications can limit the set of changes they contain.
+It is possible to choose any combination of the INSERT, UPDATE, DELETE, and TRUNCATE operations, similar to how triggers can fire on different event types.
 By default, all types of operations are replicated.

-operations, the published table must have a replica identity.
+To replicate the UPDATE and DELETE operations, the published table must have a replica identity.
 It allows the system to find appropriate rows to update or delete them on the subscriber side.
 By default, this is the primary key.
 You can also specify another unique index for a replica identity.
 If the table does not have a suitable key, the entire row can be used as a key.
-To do this, set the replica identity to full
+To do this, set the replica identity to full.
+However, this approach is very inefficient and should be used if there is no other solution.
+If a replication identifier other than full is selected on the publisher side, an identifier consisting of the same or fewer columns must also be defined on the subscriber side.
+For more information about assigning a replica identity, see REPLICA IDENTITY.
+If a table without a replica identity is added to a publication, the replicated UPDATE or DELETE operation causes an error on the publisher.
+The INSERT operations can be processed without the specified replica identity.

 Every publication can have multiple subscribers.